ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 The integration with GitHub makes this action highly useful as the action can be ran on a pull request, and GitHub will point out any compiler waning as well as not allowing the pull request to be accepted if some of the tests does not pass.

-The action is activated whenever a push og pull request is made (the tag ignore does not work.
-I need to fix this) After the action has sucessfuly build the project, then it will download playwright.
+The action is activated whenever a push or pull request is made.
+After the action has sucessfuly build the project, then it will download playwright.
 This is because the *ubuntu-latest* machine that the action is ran from doesn't already have playwright installed, and it's necessary to run some of the tests.
 It then runes the tests.